In 30 seconds

 After 40, something shifts.
 Energy dips.
 Recovery takes longer.
 The drive that once felt effortless starts requiring more effort.
 There is a biological reason: the Massachusetts Male Aging Study — one of the largest longitudinal studies ever conducted on male hormones — found that total testosterone declines at roughly 1.6% per year in men over 40, with bioavailable testosterone dropping even faster at 2–3% per year (Feldman et al., JCEM, 2002).
 By age 50, that is a meaningful decline.
 By 60, it is unmistakable.

 But here is what most “best supplements for men” articles do not tell you: only two supplement health claims in the UK have been approved by EFSA (the European Food Safety Authority) with direct relevance to testosterone — both for zinc.
-This guide separates EFSA-approved claims from clinical-trial evidence for eight ingredients, each studied separately for testosterone, blood flow, energy, or stress resilience.
+This guide separates EFSA-approved claims from clinical-trial evidence for seven ingredients, each studied separately for testosterone, blood flow, energy, or stress resilience.
 For the full clinical evidence on Tongkat Ali or shilajit, see the dedicated ingredient guides.
+If you are closer to 50 than 40, our companion guide to the best supplements for men over 50 covers the age-specific differences.

-• Tongkat Ali 200mg — 2022 meta-analysis of 5 RCTs showed a statistically significant testosterone outcome (Leisegang et al., Medicina, 2022); trial doses exceed Blue Power dose of 50mg per tablet
+- Tongkat Ali 200mg — 2022 meta-analysis of 5 RCTs showed a statistically significant testosterone outcome (Leisegang et al., Medicina, 2022); reviewed here as a category ingredient only — Tongkat Ali is not in Blue Power, which uses Oat extract (Avena sativa) 50mg instead

 Why Do Men Over 40 Need Different Supplements?